efuatutuwaa/100_days_of_Coding/README.md

 # Day One Band Name Generator

-# Day Two BMI Calculator
+# Day Two: BMI Calculator
 - A program that calculates the Body Mass Index (BMI) from a user's weight and height.

 The BMI is a measure of some's weight taking into account their height. e.g. If a tall person and a short person both weigh the same amount, the short person is usually more overweight.

 The BMI is calculated by dividing a person's weight (in kg) by the square of their height (in m)

-# Day Three Life in Weeks
+# Day Three: Life in Weeks
 - I was reading this article by Tim Urban - Your Life in Weeks and realised just how little time we actually have.

 [https://waitbutwhy.com/2014/05/life-weeks.html](https://waitbutwhy.com/2014/05/life-weeks.html)